Slow Cooker Meals

 Calories: 628kcalCarbohydrates: 35gProtein: 49gFat: 32gSaturated Fat: 15gPolyunsaturated Fat: 2gMonounsaturated Fat: 13gTrans Fat: 1gCholesterol: 144mgSodium: 1459mgPotassium: 704mgFiber: 1gSugar: 5gVitamin A: 364IUVitamin C: 1mgCalcium: 339mgIron: 15mg

-*All nutrition information provided is automatically calculated and is an estimate and will vary based on ingredients, brands, and changes in cooking methods listed in the recipe.
-If you need exact numbers on your ingredients, I would recommend calculating them with your prefered nutrition calculator.
+*Nutrition information is an estimate.
+It may vary based on ingredients, brands, and changes in cooking methods listed in the recipe.
+If you need exact ingredient numbers, I recommend calculating them with your preferred nutrition calculator.

 Tried this recipe?Let us know how it was!